cancerberoSgx/short-jsdoc/README.md

 ## Rich output

 The parser generates a json file with all jsdoc meta data that can be consumed and shared easily.
 By default a a nice html5 single page application is delivered that shows generated jsdocs in a very rich way and easy to customize.
+Also you can distribute the folder with the jsdocs and others can just open the local html file in the browser without running a server for easy reading.

 # Syntax